yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 └── yazi.toml
 ```

-Each plugin is a directory ending with `.yazi`, containing at least the following files:
+Each plugin is a directory with a hyphen-separated name, ending in `.yazi`, and containing at least the following files:

 ```
 bar.yazi/
 ├── init.lua
-├── LICENSE
+├── README.md
-└── README.md
+└── LICENSE
 ```

 Where:

 - `init.lua` is the entry point of this plugin.
+- `README.md` is the documentation of this plugin.
 - `LICENSE` is the license file for this plugin.
-- `README.md` is the documentation of this plugin.

 ## Usage